-Winter White Cookies are ideal for the Holiday freezer.
+Winter White Cookies.
 These easy-to-make treats are no bake and are so crunchy, caramel-y delicious too!
+Ideal for the freezer any time of year, but especially at the Holidays.

 Originally published Jan 7, 2010.

-The new photo auto the right shows a batch of Winter Whites made by my teenage daughter Olivia, who now keeps us well supplied with this family favourite during the holidays.
-She loves to eat these straight from the freezer
+The new photo below shows part of a batch made by my teenage daughter Olivia, who now keeps us well supplied with this family favourite during the holidays.
+She loves to eat these straight from the freezer, just like we did as kids.

 For over 200 of our cookie recipes please browse all the delicious photos and recipe inks in our Cookies Category.